 Colleges and Institutes Canada is looking to showcase student talent on the walls of the association’s national office at the Chateau Laurier in Ottawa!
-For the 2020 Art Showcase, CICan invites students from colleges and institutes across the country to submit their artwork.
+For the 2021 Student Art Showcase, CICan invites students from colleges and institutes across the country to submit their artwork.

-This year, CICan will be selecting a winner from the following six categories:
+This year, a winner will be selected in each of the following six categories:

 Show us what you can do with any one of five processes: etching, lithography, relief, silkscreen-printing, or papermaking.
 Final works can take the form of bookbinding, photo-etching, or a mixed approach combining digital media with conventional compositions.